ALVAROPING1/Trailmakers-LogicBlocksGuide/Logic Blocks Guide.md

 ### Arithmetics Logic Block

 Arithmetics logic blocks perform an arithmetic binary operation with a constant and the sum of their inputs, and output the result.
 The constant is the first operand while the sum of the inputs is the second one.
+They have a display which shows the currently selected operation.

 Their settings are shown in figure \ref{fig:ArithmeticsBlock} and are as follows: